GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/updating-large-sets-of-data/en.md

 > I find that for a lot of clients I'm working with large sets of data (10,000+ product variations for 1 product, or 13,000+ media files) ... inevitably the clients want to be able to bulk edit lots of things at once - like tag 2000 media files with the same tag.

-In this recipe we will explore ways to tackle this task.
+In this tutorial lesson we will explore ways to tackle this task.

 ## Nested Mutations